Our competition is structured into a semi-final and a final.

 Plain black unitard

-White socks and shoes
+Black socks and shoes

-If you would like to sponsor a prize, please get in touch via email
+If you would like to sponsor a prize, please get in touch via email.

 Our previous supporters include Youth American Grand Prix, Scottish Ballet, Imperfect Pointes, Freed of London, National Youth Ballet, London Studio Centre, Grad Pro, Rimbaud Patron Photography, Simply Tutu Lovely and Crystal Pointe.